-(i) "Asian" means persons having origins in any of the original people of the Far East, Southeast Asia, the Indian subcontinent, or the Pacific Islands.

-1828 (ii) "Black" means persons having origins in any1829 black racial group of Africa.

-1830 (iii) "Hispanic" means persons of Spanish or 1831 Portuguese culture with origins in Mexico, South or Central 1832 America, or the Caribbean Islands, regardless of race.

-(iv) "Native American" means persons having

-origins in any of the original people of North America, including

-American Indians, Eskimos and Aleuts.
+- 1825 (i) "Asian" means persons having origins in any of 1826 the original people of the Far East, Southeast Asia, the Indian 1827 subcontinent, or the Pacific Islands. - 1828 (ii) "Black" means persons having origins in any 1829 black racial group of Africa. - 1830 (iii) "Hispanic" means persons of Spanish or 1831 Portuguese culture with origins in Mexico, South or Central 1832 America, or the Caribbean Islands, regardless of race. - 1833 (iv) "Native American" means persons having 1834 origins in any of the original people of North America, including 1835 American Indians, Eskimos and Aleuts. - 1836 (t) Construction punch list restriction.
+The

-(t) Construction punch list restriction.
-The architect, engineer or other representative designated by the agency or governing authority that is contracting for public construction or renovation may prepare and submit to the
+1837 architect, engineer or other representative designated by the

+1838 agency or governing authority that is contracting for public

+1839 construction or renovation may prepare and submit to the

-1840 contractor only one (1) preliminary punch list of items that do 1841 not meet the contract requirements at the time of substantial 1842 completion and one (1) final list immediately before final 1843 completion and final payment.
+1840 contractor only one (1) preliminary punch list of items that do

+1841 not meet the contract requirements at the time of substantial

+1842 completion and one (1) final list immediately before final 1843 completion and final payment.
-1844 Procurement of construction services by state (u) 1845 institutions of higher learning.
-Contracts for privately financed construction of auxiliary facilities on the campus of a state 1846 1847 institution of higher learning may be awarded by the Board of 1848 Trustees of State Institutions of Higher Learning to the lowest and best bidder, where sealed bids are solicited, or to the 1849 1850 offeror whose proposal is determined to represent the best value 1851 to the citizens of the State of Mississippi, where requests for 1852 proposals are solicited.

-1853 Insurability of bidders for public construction or (V) 1854 other public contracts.
-In any solicitation for bids to perform 1855 public construction or other public contracts to which this 1856 section applies, including, but not limited to, contracts for 1857 repair and maintenance, for which the contract will require 1858 insurance coverage in an amount of not less than One Million 1859 Dollars (\$1,000,000.00), bidders shall be permitted to either 1860 submit proof of current insurance coverage in the specified amount 1861 or demonstrate ability to obtain the required coverage amount of insurance if the contract is awarded to the bidder.
-Proof of 1862 insurance coverage shall be submitted within five (5) business 1863 1864 days from bid acceptance.
+- 1844 Procurement of construction services by state (u) institutions of higher learning.
+Contracts for privately financed 1845 1846 construction of auxiliary facilities on the campus of a state 1847 institution of higher learning may be awarded by the Board of Trustees of State Institutions of Higher Learning to the lowest 1848 1849 and best bidder, where sealed bids are solicited, or to the 1850 offeror whose proposal is determined to represent the best value 1851 to the citizens of the State of Mississippi, where requests for 1852 proposals are solicited. - 1853 Insurability of bidders for public construction or 1854 other public contracts.
+In any solicitation for bids to perform 1855 public construction or other public contracts to which this 1856 section applies, including, but not limited to, contracts for 1857 repair and maintenance, for which the contract will require 1858 insurance coverage in an amount of not less than One Million 1859 Dollars (\$1,000,000.00), bidders shall be permitted to either 1860 submit proof of current insurance coverage in the specified amount 1861 or demonstrate ability to obtain the required coverage amount of 1862 insurance if the contract is awarded to the bidder.
+Proof of 1863 insurance coverage shall be submitted within five (5) business 1864 days from bid acceptance.

-(w) Purchase authorization clarification.
-Nothing in

-1866 this section shall be construed as authorizing any purchase not
+1865 (W) Purchase authorization clarification.
+Nothing in 1866 this section shall be construed as authorizing any pure chase not 1867 authorized by law.

-- 1867 authorized by law. - 1868 SECTION 7.
-This act shall take effect and be in force from inserting in lieu thereof the following:

-1869 and after July 1, 2023.
+1868 SECTION 7.
+This act shall take effect and be in force from 1869 and after July 1, 2023.

-Further, amend by striking the title in its entirety and
+Further, amend by striking the title in its entirety and inserting in lieu thereof the following: